fullstackjake/jobs/README.md

 # Emcien Jobs

-Emcien develops two products ([Scan](http://emcien.com/scan/) &
-[Patterns](http://emcien.com/patterns/)) based on a patented pattern-detection engine.
+Emcien develops a product ([Patterns](http://emcien.com/patterns/)) based on a patented pattern-detection engine.
 Using the mathematical concept of sparse matrix graphs, we build applications solving a diverse set of interesting business analytics problems.

 We work at the intersections of graph theory, information theory, statisitcs and machine learning, which lends to exciting and challenging problems to solve